 - The loan amount, e.g, £100,000

 - The annual interest rate, e.g. 5%

 - The date the loan is received, e.g. 15th January

 - The date at which repayments will begin, e.g. 25th Feb

 - The length of term in months, e.g. 12 months

-Opening any scenario we'll locate our Loan account within Liabilities - this is the account we'll use to track the outstanding debt owed.
+Opening any Forecast we'll locate our loan account within Liabilities - this is the account we'll use to track the outstanding debt owed.
 Press the green + button next to the loan account and pick the 'New Loan & Amortisation' method.